apparebit/shantay/README.md

-To calibrate expectations: Assuming that all data has already been downloaded, my five-year-old iMac with one of those T7 drives takes two days and nights to extract records of interest from the full dataset.
+To calibrate expectations: Assuming that all data has already been downloaded, my five-year-old iMac with one of those T7 drives takes two days and nights to extract relevant records from the full dataset.
 For my use case, the Protection of Minors, which comprise 0.3% of all records, it takes less than one minute to analyze the working set.
 Finally, visualization of the analysis results is nearly instantaneous, taking seconds at most.
-Since extraction seems to be bottlenecked on shuffling data but fails to saturate my iMac's CPU or memory bus, I am currently working towards parallelizing the pipeline.
+Since extraction fails to saturate my iMac's CPU or memory bus, I am currently working towards parallelizing the pipeline.

 I've written [a blog post about my initial impressions](https://apparebit.com/blog/2025/sashay-shantay) of the DSA